Active Shooter/ Workplace Violence

 - Type III involves a violent act or threat of violence by a current or former employee, supervisor, manager, or another person who has some employment related involvement such as an employee’s spouse or lover, an employee’s relative or friend, or another person who has a dispute with one of our employees.
 This is the most common threat.

-Security should be notified in advance of terminations and other situations that have a potential for aggressive behavior.
+Public safety should be notified in advance of terminations and other situations that have a potential for aggressive behavior.

 It is recognized that to maintain a safe, healthy and secure workplace there must be open, two-way communication between all employees, including managers and supervisors.